-Barstow is a fully accredited independent school for students in preschool through grade 12 in Kansas City, Missouri with partner schools around the world.
-We launched online classes in 2012 and have continued to develop and expand our technology, tools, courses and grade levels ever since.
-The result is Barstow Global Online.
+Barstow is a fully accredited independent school for preschool-grade 12 in Kansas City, Missouri, with partner schools around the world.
+We were among the first schools to launch online classes in 2012.
+We continue to develop and expand our offerings as Barstow Global Online.

 Barstow Global Online is ideal for students who want a challenging lower and middle school environment, and a college or career prep upper school experience without the constraints of a traditional calendar or commute.
 Our campus is wherever you need it to be.